mesosphere/dcos-docs-site/1.11/administering-clusters/licenses/license-cli/index.md

 To retrieve licenses, run

 ```
-dcos license get [<license-id>] [--output <file-path>] [--decryption-key]
+dcos license get [<id>|active] [--output <file-path>] [--decryption-key]
 ```

-You can specify an optional path to where to store the license.
-Returns active license by default.
+You can specify an optional path where to store the license.
+Returns the active license by default.
 Takes an optional identifier to retrieve a specific license.
 The `--decryption-key` flag returns the license audit data entry checksum decryption key.

 # Get license audit data

 ```
-dcos license audit get [<license-id>] [--output <file-path>] [--decrypt]
+dcos license audit get [<id>|active] [--output <file-path>] [--decrypt]
 ```

-You can specify an optional path to where to store the audit data.
-Takes optional identifier to retrieve the data generated for a specific license and can return a completely decrypted response with the `--decrypt` flag.
+You can specify an optional path where to store the audit data.
+Takes an optional identifier to retrieve the data generated for a specific license and can return a completely decrypted response with the `--decrypt` flag.
 If you return the audit data without decrypting, you can use the `dcos license get --decryption-key` command to retrieve the decryption key and manually decrypt the data.

 # Get license status